 What is postpartum thyroiditis?

-Postpartum thyroiditis happens when a woman’s thyroid gland becomes inflamed within 1 year of having a baby, miscarriage, or abortion.
-This condition affects a small percentage of pregnant women, or about 7% to 8% of women.
+Postpartum thyroiditis happens when a person’s thyroid gland becomes inflamed within 1 year of delivering a baby or having a miscarriage or abortion.
+This condition affects a small percentage of pregnant people.

-The thyroid is a tiny gland in the front of your neck.
+The thyroid is a tiny, butterfly-like gland in the front of your neck.
 Its job is to make thyroid hormones.
-These hormones travel through your bloodstream to all parts of your body.
-Thyroid hormones control how your body uses energy.
+These hormones travel through your blood to all parts of your body.
+Thyroid hormones control how your body makes and uses energy (your metabolism).
 They affect almost every organ in your body.
 When your thyroid doesn’t make the right amount of hormones, you don’t feel well.

 Postpartum thyroiditis may first make your thyroid overactive (hyperthyroidism).
 This means it sends too many thyroid hormones out into the bloodstream.
 This can make parts of your body work too fast.
 But over time, the condition can lead to an underactive thyroid (hypothyroidism).
 This means it doesn’t make enough thyroid hormones.
-Then parts of your body slow down.
-Postpartum thyroiditis symptoms can also be attributed to postpartum depression or the stress of being a new mother.
+Then, parts of your body slow down, including your metabolism.
+Postpartum thyroiditis symptoms can also be attributed to postpartum depression or the stress of being a new parent.
+This is why it is important to see your healthcare provider for a diagnosis.

 What causes postpartum thyroiditis?

 Experts don’t know what causes this condition.
 But it is a lot like the autoimmune disease Hashimoto thyroiditis.
-It is hard to tell the two conditions apart.
+It is hard to tell the 2 conditions apart.

 Who is at risk for postpartum thyroiditis?